 With these findings, we plan and execute successful public relations, marketing and communications campaigns and long-term programs that help meet our clients’ objectives.

 How does it work for our clients?
 Well, we ask them why they keep us as their firm and why they have the confidence to recommend us, and…

-Among the many advantages of having been in business for more than two decades is clarity about what clients expect and need in service delivery.
+Among the many advantages of having been in business for nearly three decades is clarity about what clients expect and need in service delivery.
 We know firsthand that clients simply want a seamless experience and sensible practices and procedures that support the team’s ability to produce results.
 From the initial letter of agreement, through the tried-and-true retainer activity management tools and results reports, clients appreciate how well the business of their account is run.

 A Public Relations and Marketing Communications Firm is only as good as its people because that’s who the client works with daily.
 Since great firms require great people, Ward strictly adheres to an A-player-only hiring philosophy.
 The outcome?
 Great work for great clients, and great passion doing it.

 Given the way businesses operate in today’s work-from-anywhere, with-anyone, at-any-time culture, Ward assembles its client teams in a modern, progressive organizational structure.
 We long ago abandoned the hierarchical, top-down, command-and-control org charts that hinder results in even the largest corporations.
 Nimble and easily adapted to change as client needs change, our teams are organized to provide a dedicated point person, or Team Lead, to support each client initiative and a senior level Client Advocate who represents and ensures the client perspective is always resonating in the work being produced.
 Further, client’s can always rely on their senior Team Lead or Client Advocate for advice, excellent writing on a tight deadline, knowledge of relationships with targeted media, or prudent budget management.